gemi254/ConfigAssist-ESP32-ESP8266/README.md

 ## Variables definition with JSON dictionary
 In your application sketch file you must define a json dictionary that includes all the information needed for the html form to be generated.
 See example below.
-Each variable will be displayed on config page with the order Defined in the json file.
+Each variable will be displayed on config page with the order defined in the json file.
+A seperator line can be used to group config values under a title.

 for example ..
 ```
 const char* appConfigDict_json PROGMEM = R"~(
 [{
+ "seperator": "Wifi settings"
+  },{
       "name": "st_ssid",
      "label": "Name for WLAN (Ssid to connect)",
    "default": ""